Bucky Barnes: Origin and World War II

 James Buchanan "Bucky" Barnes Jr. is born in Shelbyville, Indiana in 1925.
-Barnes grows up as an Army brat alongside his much younger sister Rebecca "Becca" Barnes (originally Rebecca is said to be the older sibling).
-Their mother Winnifred Barnes dies when both children are still young.
-Later, their father James "Jimmy" Barnes Sr. (originally said to be named George Barnes) is killed during a training exercise at U.S. Army Camp Lehigh in Virginia in 1938.
-Bucky and Becca are adopted into the care of their father's colleague Major Samson.
-Becca is sent to boarding school (one account says she goes to live with her Aunt Ida in Albany) while Bucky remains at Camp Lehigh and becomes its unofficial mascot of the camp, wearing a uniform and becoming familiar with military life.
-By his middle teens, the savvy Bucky makes a side-career of smuggling goods into the camp for the soldiers.
+Barnes grows up as an Army brat alongside his younger sister Rebecca.
+Their mother Winnifred dies when both children are still young.
+In 1938, their father James Barnes Sr. is killed during a training exercise at U.S. Army Camp Lehigh in Virginia.
+Bucky and Becca are adopted by their father's colleague Major Samson.
+Becca is sent to boarding school, while Bucky remains at Camp Lehigh and becomes its unofficial mascot.
+By his teens, Bucky makes a side-career of smuggling goods into the camp for the soldiers.
 Engaging in exercises with the soldiers in training, Bucky shows a natural ability for marksmanship and physical combat.

-In the original canon of Timely Comics, teenage Bucky meets and befriends Private Steven Rogers at Camp Lehigh in 1941.
-During this same time, newspapers and radio programs share news of a mysterious new hero called Captain America, a man who was turned into a super-soldier thanks to a special serum and technology developed by Dr. Abraham Erskine (codename: Dr. Reinstein) and his project Operation: Rebirth.
-Barnes eagerly devours accounts of Cap's exploits.
-Later, Bucky walks into Steve's quarters and accidentally discovers the seemingly simple-minded and clumsy private is actually Captain America himself.
-Steve decides to recruit Bucky as his partner, personally training him to become a fierce combatant.
-In one account, Captain America only does this after sharing an overseas adventure with Bucky where the teen helps him in battle against the Red Skull, Hitler's protégé and later rival.
+Bucky meets and befriends Steve Rogers at Camp Lehigh in 1941.
+During this same time, newspapers and radio programs share news of a mysterious new hero called Captain America, a man who was turned into a super-soldier via a special serum and technology developed by Abraham Erskine.
+Bucky accidentally discovers Steve's secret identity after walking into his quarters; Steve decides to recruit Bucky as his partner, personally training him to become a fierce combatant.
+The two are members of the Invaders alongside Namor, the android Human Torch, and Toro.